Zardari, Nawaz Spent Rs 3.26 B On Lavish Foreign Trips As President, Prime Minister, Cabinet Informed - UrduPoint

 The Federal Cabinet was informed on Tuesday that Asif Ali Zardari and Nawaz Sharif had spent Rs 3.26 billion during their foreign visits as President and Prime Minister in nine years

-Asif Zardari spent Rs 1.42 billion on his 134 foreign tours in five years (2008-2013) and Nawaz Sharif Rs 1.84 billion during his four-year tenure as prime minister (PM) (2013-17), Minister for education and Professional Training Shafqat Mehmood said while briefing media persons about decisions taken by the cabinet meeting.
+Asif Zardari spent Rs 1.42 billion on his 134 foreign tours in five years (2008-2013) and Nawaz Sharif Rs 1.84 billion during his four-year tenure as prime minister (PM) (2013-17), Minister for education and Professional Training Shafqat Mehmood said while briefing media persons about the decisions of cabinet meeting, which was chaired by Prime Minister Imran Khan.

 He said the government had already informed the people about the corruption done by the opposition while in power during the past ten years.

-Over Rs 24,000 billion loans were taken from the foreign countries, which spoke volumes about their opulence.
+Over Rs 24,000 billion loans were taken from the foreign countries, which spoke volumes about their opulence, he added.

 The minister said it was also revealed during the cabinet meeting that Asif Zardari had spent 257 days abroad during his trips while he was also accompanied by some 3,227 persons.